01chaitanya01/todo-website/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
 ```

-Save this content in your `README.md` file.
-This should provide clear instructions on how to set up and run your Todo application.
+This version provides clear and professional instructions for setting up and running your Todo App project.